becomingadadblog/becomingadad/_posts/2019-10-15-And-how-do-you-feel.md

 >If you know a dad to be or someone who just became one, reach out, drop a text, suggest a catch-up over lunch or coffee.
 Ask them how they feel about their new role, or simply offer your company.

 So, tell me, new dad... how do YOU feel?

+*PS.
+I'd like to acknowledge all the people who reached out, asked how I feel and offered their time to listen to me.
+It means a world to me.
+Thank you...* 🙏